-As of June 30, 2002, the Company did not have any long-term incentive plans nor had it awarded any restricted shares.
-The table set forth below contains information with respect to the award of stock options during the fiscal year ended June 30, 2002 to the Named Executive Officers covered by the Summary Compensation Table.
+As of June 30, 2003, the Company did not have any long-term incentive plans nor had it awarded any restricted shares.
+During the fiscal year ended June 30, 2003, no stock options were awarded to any of the Named Executive Officers covered by the Summary Compensation Table.